 Hopefully, I have provided you with a bird’s eye view of my profession and why those three Rs can benefit the next generation, but also apply universally.
 C’est la vie.

 What is a sound piece of advice you would give your younger self?
-Tweet us your advice @DEVENEYnola using #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and share your advice.